francisko-rezende/pers-website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am a biologist trying to learn more about nature and to share the little I know.
+bio: I am a biologist trying to learn more about nature and share the little I know.
 education:
   courses:
   - course: MSc in Ecology and Evolutionary Biology